Positive representations over real closed fields: Real spectrum compactification of -positive representations Real spectrum compactification of Theta-positive representations

 \subsubsection{Characterizing $\Theta$-positive representations}

 We are particularly interested in subsets (e.g.\ the set of $\Theta$-positive representations) of $\Hom(\Gamma,G)$ and their closures in the real spectrum compactification.
 Recall that if $X \subset \Hom(\Gamma,G)$, we denote by $\overline{X}$ its closure in $\RSp\Hom(\Gamma,G)$.
 Then $\overline{X}$ is a compactification of $X$.
-When $X$ is closed and semi-algebraic we have the following characterization of points in $\overline{X}$, which is a direct consequence of the definition of the real spectrum.
+In the case that $X$ is closed and semi-algebraic we have the following characterization of points in $\overline{X}$, which is a direct consequence of the definition of the real spectrum.
 It is also the crucial observation in the characterization of limits of $\Theta$-positive representations in \Cref{coro:Positive = limit of positive}.